/TINTAGEL North Cornwall, England – The Legendary Birthplace of King Arthur

 Source:http://media-cdn.tripadvisor.com/media/photo-s/08/ab/9e/e5/st-materiana-s-church.jpg

 According to legends, St. Madryn evangelized the area way back 500 AD.
-It was also built on the Early Christian site between 5th to 7th centuries.
-It has a pre-Reformation altar for quiet prayers.
-Regular services takes place every Sunday, 10:00 am.
+It was also built on the Early Christian site between the 5th to 7th centuries.
+It has a pre-reformation altar for quiet prayers.
+Regular services take place every Sunday, at 10:00 am.

 8. The Beach Café